Find out more today

 • A range of patients (real or simulated) with varying dental conditions and wide age groups.

-A participant must be actively practicing as a Dentist or Orthodontist for at least 6-12 months during the enrolment period of this program; to be able to complete the practical and case-based assessments that are required to achieve the competency.
+• Participants on extended leave from practice must be actively practising as a dentist or dental specialist for at least 6–12 months during the enrolment period to complete the practical and case-based assessment requirements of the qualification.
+This program is not suitable for non-clinically active dentists.

 Another 5 Star Review.